See our paper here: https://www.frontiersin.org/articles/10.3389/fmicb.2021.601713/full

 The MARSBOx team consists of scientists from the Space Microbiology, Astrobiology and Biophysics research groups from the German Aerospace Center (DLR); scientists from the Aerobiology Laboratory from NASA Ames Research Center, as well as engineers from NASA’s Kennedy Space Center in Florida.

-I am happy to share with you my first space project called “Biofilm Formation in Space (BFS)” scheduled to launch to the International Space Station (ISS) late 2018 / early 2019 on SpaceX CRS-16 (or Spx-16).
+I am happy to share with you my first space project called “Space Biofilms” launched to the International Space Station (ISS) in november 2019!

 Biofilms are complex, resistant structures formed by microorganisms: from bacteria to fungi.
 These biofilms are found almost everywhere on Earth: on our teeth, in water systems, in medical instruments, on our bathtubs, etc. Biofilms were also found aboard the ISS: either contaminating their onboard-grown lettuce or clogging the urinal-recycling system.

 Goal: In a long-term space mission, it would be desirable that biofilms can be monitored and controlled, of course to reduce systems maintenance and increase efficiency and reliability!

 Two main “space microbes” that form biofilms will be studied: Pseudomonas aeruginosa, –a Gram-negative bacteria; and Penicillium rubens (or Penicillium chrysogenum) – a filamentous fungus (mold).